17th November 2011, 01:47 PM

-His mom simply stared at it for a bit and then handed it over.
-Chaos smiled and proceeded to eat dinner, everything seemed to be going smoothly.
+His mom stared at it for a bit before handing it over.
+Chaos smiled and proceeded to eat dinner.
+Everything seemed to be going smoothly.

-Chaos lay on his bed reading a comic book; he had finished eating dinner with minimal suspicion from his mother.
+Chaos lay on his bed reading a comic book.
+He had finished eating dinner with minimal suspicion from his mother.
 He couldn’t believe this was actually working.
-A cold blast of wind blew in through the empty window and hit him, causing him to wrap himself in his blanket.
+A cold blast of wind blew in through the open window, so he wrapped himself in his blanket.
 This was the down side of the plan; the cold could easily get in.
 He couldn’t wait for spring, it was so close, he had dealt with winter and now wanted to enjoy the warm sun.
 He looked at the time, it was quite late and Flash hadn’t done his part yet, he hoped nothing had gone wrong.
 As if on cue a small metal object hit his forehead causing him to fall out of bed.
-He smiled as he picked it up, it was a pokéball.
-He looked at the window and saw Flash’s Chimchar standing on his window sill staring at him.
+He smiled as he picked it up.
+It was a pokéball.
+He looked at the window and saw Flash’s chimchar standing on his window sill staring at him.
 Understanding what was going on, he took out his empty pokéball and tossed it to the little guy.
 Acting satisfied he jumped out of the window as Chaos made his way over towards it.
 He looked out and managed to see Flash running away, the plan had worked.

 Chaos closed the window as he jumped onto his bed, looking at the pokéball he had received and pressing the button, expanding it to full size.
 He grinned as he tossed the ball into the center of the room.
 Upon hitting the floor it opened up and released a bright light before bouncing back into his hand.
-The light shone for a bit as it took the shape of his Turtwig and then faded away.
-The Turtwig looked around the room, unsure of where it was then suddenly hopped onto the bed.
+The light shone for a bit as it took the shape of his turtwig and then faded away.
+The turtwig looked around the room, unsure of where it was, then suddenly hopped onto the bed.
 Chaos smiled at it as he touched the sapling on its head, it felt just like a tree, and the shell was like dirt, it was amazing.
-The Turtwig continued to just lie on the bed as Chaos stared at it, “You need a name don’t you?
-Let’s see, you have a patch of dirt on your back, and a tree growing out of you to boot, so how does….Terrum sound?”
+The turtwig continued to just lie on the bed as Chaos stared at it.

-Chaos ran downstairs just in time to see Terrum standing on top of the table eating the fruit, while his mother neared towards it broom in hand.
-She was slowly nearing towards then when Chaos yelled, “Stop!
+Chaos ran downstairs just in time to see Terrum standing on top of the table eating the fruit, while his mother neared towards it, broom in hand.
+She was about to swing when Chaos yelled, “Stop!
 Don’t hurt Terrum!”
 He quickly ran in front of her and outstretched his arms, wanting to keep his new friend safe.
-His mom slowly put down the broom as he stared at him.
+His mom slowly put down the broom as she stared at him.

 “D-did you just call it Terrum?”

-At that moment he was interrupted as someone knocked on the door fairly quickly.
-Thinking fast, Chaos rand towards the door and opened it without thinking, shocked at what he saw.
+At that moment he was interrupted as someone knocked on the door.
+Thinking fast, Chaos ran towards the door and opened it without thinking, shocked at what he saw.
 A brown haired woman wearing a white apron stood before him holding Flash’s ear in one hand, and a pokéball in the other, it was Flash’s mom.
-She simply marched inside and looked at his mother with a stern look on her face, “I see your boy brought a pokémon home with him too….”
+She marched inside and looked at his mother with a stern look on her face, “I see your boy brought a pokémon home with him too…”